Baked Egg Casserole

 This Baked Egg Casserole includes tomato sauce and crusty bread to make for a delicious brunch or breakfast dish.
 Always a crowd favorite!

-Over the last weekend I was looking for a quick and filling dish to make for breakfast one day and I didn’t really feel like running to the store so I came up with this nifty casserole dish (or what I call a casserole) with a few simple ingredients I had laying around.
+Over the last weekend I was looking for a quick and filling dish to make for breakfast one day and I didn’t really feel like running to the store so I came up with this nifty Baked Egg Casserole dish.
+It has just a few simple ingredients and can almost be made on a whim.

 The baked egg casserole was the result!

 The good thing about this dish is you can throw it together in just a few minutes, stick it in the oven, shower and get ready for the day, and then it’ll be ready when you are!